 If certain conditions are met (See Accumulated Income Payments on pages 32, 42, and 50), Income from an RESP may be paid to the Subscriber or certain persons replacing the Subscriber as an AIP.
-The full amount of an AIP will be subject to regular income tax in the year that it is received, plus an additional federal tax of 20% (In the case of Quebec residents, the additional tax is a federal tax of 12% and a provincial tax of 8%).
+The full amount of an AIP will be subject to regular income tax in the year that it is received, plus an additional tax of 20% (calculated for Quebec residents as federal tax of 12% and provincial tax of 8% and otherwise as federal tax of 20%).